-Tornado touches down near Chicago’s O’Hare airport amid severe weather warnings
+Tornado touches down near Chicago’s O’Hare airport, disrupting hundreds of flights

 Earlier Wednesday, the weather service’s Storm Prediction Center had said there was an enhanced risk for severe weather, including tornadoes in northern Illinois, including Chicago.

-Many tornadoes have struck in the Chicago metropolitan area, and several have hit within the city limits of Chicago, according to the weather service.
-Between 1855 and 2008, the weather service recorded 92 significant tornadoes in the Chicago metro area.
+Many tornadoes have struck in the Chicago metropolitan area, and several have hit within the city limits of Chicago, according to the National Weather Service.
+Between 1855 and 2021, the weather service recorded 97 significant tornadoes in the Chicago metro area.

 The deadliest formed in Palos Hills in Cook County on April 21, 1967.
 The twister traveled 16 miles (26 kilometers) through Oak Lawn and the south side of Chicago, killing 33 people, injuring 500 and causing more than $50 million in damage, according to the weather service.